 - following the breath (0,40).

-The most optimal method for the assumptions made is objectless meditation.
-Such a choice, however, involves a certain technical problem, because in the practice of absorptions, which I have been recently interested in, a pleasant mental formation becomes the object of concentration after some time, which causes the focus to stay with it by itself and the state to deepen.
-I think that with this particular path I will be practicing following the breath and moving to objectless practice when the absorption does not occur after some period of time or after it has occurred.
+The optimal method for the presumptions made, in this case, is objectless meditation.
+This selection, however, poses a certain technical problem because during the practice of absorptions, which I’ve recently been exploring, a pleasing mental formation becomes the focal point after a certain period.
+This encourages the focus to self-sustain, deepening the state.
+I believe on this particular journey, I will engage in following the breath, transitioning to objectless practice when absorption does not happen after a while or once it has taken place.

-An interesting fact is the tantric practice in the second position which was characterized by the most altered state of consciousness and the lowest level of absolute calmness among other methods.
-This was due to the presence of gamma and theta brainwaves the strengthening of which took place without the gradual deepening of the focus.
-This was thanks to the psychological trigger associated with a specific meditation deity which led to an immediate alteration of state within a dozen or so seconds.
+Interestingly, the second position is held by the tantric practice.
+This method was characterized by the most transformed state of consciousness and the least degree of absolute tranquility compared to other techniques.
+This condition was due to the presence of gamma and theta brainwaves, the enhancement of which occurred without the gradual deepening of focus.
+This result was thanks to the psychological trigger related to a specific meditation deity, leading to an instant change of state within a handful of seconds.

-I hope that this experiment will inspire someone to practice and/or undertake similar research on the border of neuroscience and practical spirituality.
+I trust this experiment will inspire someone to engage in practice and/or conduct similar research at the intersection of neuroscience and practical spirituality.

 Conclusions